paul-hammant/paranamer/README.md

 }
 ```

-AnnotationParanamer takes a delegate paranamer instance as an optional constructor arg.
+`AnnotationParanamer` takes a delegate paranamer instance as an optional constructor arg.
 This will allow constructors and methods to only partly leverage `@Named`, with other parameters having non-annotated parameter names (the via say `DefaultParanamer` or `BytecodeReadingParanamer`).

 If you have an alternate annotation to `@Named`, then you can specify that in a subclass of `AnnotationParanamer` that overrides two methods isNamed and getNamedValue.
 Your overridden methods should do the equivalent of 'return an instance of Named' and `return ((Named) ann).value();` respectively.

-If you are using @Named from JSR 330, you will need it in your classpath of course.
-In Maven terms, Paranamer is built with the `javax.atinject` module as an optional dependency.
+If you are using `@Named` annotation, you will need to add `javax.atinject` artifact in your classpath. *Paranamer* is built with the `javax.atinject` module as an optional dependency.

 ## AdaptiveParanamer

-AdaptiveParanamer is designed for using a series of Paranamer implementations together.
+`AdaptiveParanamer` is designed for using a series of *Paranamer* implementations together.
 The first supplied is asked if it can supply parameter name data for a constructor/method.
 If it cannot, then the next one is asked and so on.
 The default constructor for this uses `DefaultParanamer` with `ByteCodeReadingParanamer` as its contingency.

 ## CachingParanamer

-CachingParanamer stores the results of each parameter name lookup, so that second and subsequent invocations will be far quicker.
+`CachingParanamer` stores the results of each parameter name lookup, so that second and subsequent invocations will be far quicker.

 There's a subclass of `CachingParanamer` called `CachingParanamer.WithoutWeakReferences`.
 It does not use a WeakHashMap as an internal implementation.
 If you're great with profiling of applications under load, you might be able to justify use of this implementation for your particular app.